 For more details, please refer to MPA Student Handbook.

-The capstone course is intended to reinforce and further develop the overall objectives of the master in public administration program core courses.
+The capstone course is intended to reinforce and further develop the overall objectives of the Master in Public Administration program core courses.
 Serving as a culmination of a student’s coursework for a master’s degree in public administration, the capstone paper is an analytical exercise that is expected to be of superior quality.
-The project expects an MPA student to tie together their learning experiences into a coherent, focused product that effectively blends theory and practice.
+The project expects MPA students to tie together their learning experiences into a coherent, focused product that effectively blends theory and practice.

 The learning outcomes are the improved development of analytical skills, engagement of students in a collaborative environment to foster leadership, problem-solving abilities, and teamwork skills, improvement of students’ understanding of research ethics, development of a greater understanding of accountability, and improvement of technological skills.